finmid/code-challenge-em/README.md

 You want to design and present a technical solution to the team to deliver this feature as an MVP.

 Your task is to write an **RFC** on the integration option with finmid.

+> Note: We expect only RFC describing your solution.
+We don't expect any coding or example implementation.